chuanli11/t5-tpu/README.md

 #### Bug Fix

 ```
+# ValueError: Configurable 'DenseReluDense' doesn't have a parameter named 'use_bias'.
+pip3 install mesh-tensorflow==0.1.16

+# AssertionError: 'triviaqa_context_free' does not exist in any of the task cache directories
+vim /home/ubuntu/.local/lib/python3.7/site-packages/t5/data/utils.py

+# Add this line to line 674
+use_cached=False

 # Some operative_config.gin file have use_custom_ops set to True.
 This cause "tensor2tensor.data_generators.ops.pack_sequences_ops not found error"

 vim /home/ubuntu/.local/lib/python3.7/site-packages/mesh_tensorflow/transformer/dataset.py